eigerco/polka-storage/lib/peer-resolver/README.md

 ## Registration

-todo!()
+The register swarm is used to register the peer with the rendezvous point.
+The registration lifetime can be set using the optional `ttl` argument.
+If the argument is not set it will default to the minimum lifetime of 2 hours.
+The maximum lifetime of the registration is 72 hours.
+These lifetime values are described in libp2p's [registration lifetime docs][6].
+By calling the `register` function with the rendezvous point information it dials in to the address, sends the [identify protocol][10] message, registers its external address and registers with the rendezvous point.
+Check the [register example][8] on how to use the peer resolver library to run a register swarm.

 ## Discovery

-The client swarm exposes several functions that aid in peer discovery.
+The discover swarm exposes several functions that aid in peer discovery.
 The `dial` function allows peers to dial into the rendezvous point address and establish a connection.
-Once the connection is established, the client uses the `discover` function to request peer information from the bootstrap node.
+Once the connection is established, the swarm uses the `discover` function to request peer information from the bootstrap node.
 The bootstrap node respond with the `Discovered` event, this event contains all the peers that are registered in the network and a new rendezvous cookie.
-For continuous discovery, the client swarm should call `replace_cookie` function with the cookie captured in the `Discovered` event.
+For continuous discovery, the discovery swarm should call `replace_cookie` function with the cookie captured in the `Discovered` event.
-In the [discovery example][9], you can see how a client swarm can be used to build and update a database with known and active peers.
+In the [discovery example][9], you can see how a discovery swarm can be used to build and update a database with known and active peers.

 [1]: https://docs.rs/libp2p/latest/libp2p/struct.Swarm.html
 [2]: https://github.com/libp2p/specs/blob/master/rendezvous/README.md